dustinpfister/videoground-samp-waveform/videos/1bit_mix16/README.md

 ### Core idea of project working

-The first and formost goal here was to just work out what the core idea of the project is with respect to mixing 1bit tracks into a final 16bit track to upload to YouTube.
+The first and foremost goal here was to just work out what the core idea of the project is with respect to mixing 1bit tracks into a final 16bit track to upload to YouTube.
 So I have started this project off with a very basic test video where I am just working with two 1bit tracks that are used to produce a final 16-bit 44.2kHz mono track that just serves as the first proof of concept of this project.

 <div align="center">